offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 }
 ```

-Likewise, the walking of the trie has been modified to support string views and report as long as the entire search sequence was consumed (doesn't have to reach a leaf node).
+Likewise, walking of the trie has been modified to support string views and reports success as long as the entire search sequence gets consumed (the walk doesn't have to reach a leaf node).

 ```{output}
 ch9_code/src/sequence_search/SuffixTree.py